30 November 2023

 You will be exhausted as the interview comes to a close, worn down by the difficult questions, the pressure, and your effort to appear focused and enthusiastic.

-There might be a voice in your head imploring you to shake your head, ask no questions, and escape from the interview room.
+There might be a voice in your head begging you to shake your head, ask no questions, and escape from the interview room.

 Do not listen to this voice.
 Interviews are a two-way street, and it is crucial that you ask one or two questions at the end of the interview…